 - Be able to change responses into different languages to seamlessly communicate internationally, when applicable.

-With your answer library, the right setup and consistent maintenance will set the tone for success at your organization.
-A disorganized or nonexistent answer library will only slow your team down.
+With your Content Library, the right setup and consistent maintenance will set the tone for success at your organization.
+A disorganized or nonexistent Content Library will only slow your team down.

 With the time and resource constraints companies are often working with, it is absolutely necessary to have a sound RFP process in place before the proposal shows its face.
 This not only helps teams collaborate easier to meet a quick deadline, it allows teams to focus on delivering a high-quality response with a greater win potential.